VinaCapital Vietnam Opportunity Fund Repurchases Shares, Adjusts Voting Rights - TipRanks.com

 More about VinaCapital Vietnam Opportunity Fund Limited AccumUSD

-VinaCapital Vietnam Opportunity Fund Limited (VOF) is a non-cellular company incorporated in Guernsey, operating as a registered closed-ended investment scheme.
-The company is authorized by the Guernsey Financial Services Commission and focuses on investment opportunities in Vietnam, offering USD shares to investors.
+VinaCapital Vietnam Opportunity Fund Limited (VOF) is a non-cellular company incorporated in Guernsey, authorized as a registered closed-ended investment scheme.
+It operates under the Guernsey Financial Services Commission, focusing on investment opportunities in Vietnam.

 Average Trading Volume: 174,719